top of page

 Do I need to bring anything with me for an assessment?

 Any information you think is necessary.
-For example, case numbers, reports from police, list of current medications, etc.
+For example, case numbers, reports from police, a list of current medications, etc.

 I didn’t report my abuse/assault.
 Can I still get therapy/support from the Shafer Center?

 Yes!
 We are here for you at any time during your healing process.
-At the Shafer Center we provide support when you need it the most and we have been able to provide that for clients of all ages that have been impacted by trauma.
+At the Shafer Center, we provide support when you need it the most, and we have been able to provide that for clients of all ages that have been impacted by trauma.

 How much is it for services at The Shafer Center?